DC2020 abstract submission will reopen in January 2022!

-The Scientific Program Committee welcomes the submission of abstracts for the 16th International Symposium on Dendritic Cells 2020 (DC2020) to be held at the Pullmans Cairns International, Cairns, Queensland, Australia from 11 – 15 October 2020.
+The Scientific Program Committee welcomes the submission of abstracts for the 16th International Symposium on Dendritic Cells.
+The new key dates for abstract submissions will be announced in due course.
 The DC2020 symposium will provide scientists and researchers with the opportunity to present, discuss and critique their investigations.
 If you are involved in DC research, we urge you to submit an abstract for presentation consideration.
 The oral and poster sessions will be designed around accepted abstracts.

 - DC Development & activation

 - Antigen presentation

 - Tumour immunology

 Modes of Presentation